-If there is one thing that is guaranteed to improve a piece of writing and make it more interesting, it’s interviews.
+If there is one thing guaranteed to improve a piece of writing and make it more interesting, it’s the addition of insights from others.
 Adding firsthand experience, professional perspectives, and touching personal stories about a topic helps to elevate writing in a way that nothing, not even seriously in-depth research, can.

 For as long as writers have been interviewing people, though, we’ve been struggling with ways to capture those stories as best as possible.

 Luckily for us, the days of having to rely on nothing more than our ability to scribble madly in a notebook (or use questionably reliable tape recorders) are gone.
 We live in a gilded age of being able to record just about any kind of conversation we want, everything from in-person conversations to face-to-face video calls on the internet.